wesselb/stheno/docs/_build/html/_sources/readme.rst.txt

 Note: `here <https://wesselb.github.io/stheno>`__ is a nicely rendered and more readable version of the docs.

-AutoGrad, TensorFlow, PyTorch, or Jax?
+AutoGrad, TensorFlow, PyTorch, or JAX?
 Your Choice!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python